What is writing coaching?

 This experience is curated especially for you.
 This means that you will have reading, assignments, and activities that are chosen based on what I think will be the most helpful for you both now and in the long run.
-I have a three-month long curriculum that I've developed and tested through working with my clients.
+My signatures course, the Creative Season, is a three-month long creativity immersion and recovery program that I've developed and tested through working with my clients.
 I'm happy to send you an outline of it--just shoot me an email.
 We look at every aspect of your life: your finances, your relationships, your schedule, your health, your process, your past, your inner demons, etc.

 If you aren’t published, we’re going to get you to a place that will set you up to becoming a professional author with a regular writing practice and a life centered on creativity and wholeness.
 We will likely talk about the changes and sacrifices you’ll need to make in your life if you really want to be a writer.
 We’ll talk about a holistic mind-body-spirit approach to life.
 You will also begin a meditation practice and have the tools to continue this powerful work long after I am gone, including a strong foundation in how meditation increases creative flow.

 We will also work through things that come up for you in your work and in this process: our work as writers is often autobiographical on some level and that can be difficult to navigate.
 You might be dealing with self-doubt, fear, stress, pressure…You name it, we’ll deal with it.
-HOWEVER.
-I am not a licensed therapist.
-When appropriate, I may offer suggestions about ways you can get that kind of help.
+When appropriate, I may offer suggestions about ways you can get help from a mental health professional, if this seems necessary.
 As delightfully naughty as it might sound, I’m not here to play doctor with you.
 I promise, though, that integrating meditation into your life, as well as a serious writing habit, will help enormously with stress, anxiety, fear, and everything else that comes up.